Mr-Mayhem/Read-TSL1410R-Optical-Sensor-using-Teensy-3.x/README.md

 Latest improvements:
 ===============================================================================================================================

+Fixed comments on pin numbers to better reflect reality.

 Fixed a bug in the Adruino library TSL1410R.ccp file, where the clock-out loop max was 1080 not 1280 as it should be.

 This version includes different serial port code, using bufferuntil and serialevent, which avoids a long start-up pause and latency.
 The earlier code had the plot lagging way behind until it caught up.